qlawmarq/resume/Curriculum vitae_English.md

 #### Development of web application platform for ACL group

-- Developed multiple web applications from scratch
+- Developed multiple web applications from scratch, and maintained and scaled them.
 - Setup the application infrastructures in Google Cloud
 - Creating a design by using design tool Figma
 - Application Technologies